cynthianekesa/data-preprocessing-assignment/README.md

 # data-preprocessing-assignment
 This Colab notebook provides detailed step-by-step procedure of data pre-processing from data aggregation to data storage.
-The pre-processing work is for a waste segregation data from intro to ML module summative.
+The pre-processing work is for a waste segregation model aimed at improving recycling outcomes and making the environment cleaner.
+One of the data sources is from intro to ML module summative.

 ## Overview
 This notebook entails: